DOWNLOAD OUR FREE SCHOOL FUNDRAISING GUIDE!

 This back-to-school resource is essential for school groups who want to get new fundraising ideas and their budget back on track.

 Micro-enterprise is hardly a new concept.
-In other nations, Micro-enterprise may have a fancy definition, but in developing nations like Haiti, Uganda, and India, it is a means to survival for many families.
+Some cultures around the world define micro-enterprise with fancy terms and language, but in developing nations like Haiti, Uganda, and India, it means survival for many families.

-Micro-enterprise represents one of the most effective ways to lift families out of the extreme poverty in devastated economies.
-Vendors are able to earn money for food and earn a sustainable source of income.
+The micro-enterprise industry represents one of the most effective ways to lift many families out of poverty in devastated economies.

 Download our free white paper that tells the story, “Why Shoes?
 The Story of Micro-Enterprise” by clicking this link!